 - Allow the cake to cool before slicing – this will help ensure clean slices through the nectarines.

-- Substitute in any in season fresh stone fruit, like peaches or plums, or pome fruit with a core, like apples or peaches, for the nectarines.
+- Substitute any in season fresh stone fruit, like peaches or plums, or pome fruit with a core, like apples or pears, for the nectarines.